10 – I’m The Greatest

 Ringo Starr’s “Oh My My,” was one of my favorite songs when I was in middle school.
 That in itself says a great deal about some of the songs that Ringo Starr released in the early 1970’s Ringo Starr’s song choices were wisely made with a deep understanding of his Yellow Submarine style voice and A Hard Days Night personality.
 I am 56 now and I still enjoy this song as much as I did when I was 13 years old in 1974.

 Ringo Starr’s “It Don’t Come Easy,” was released in 1971.
 The song “It Don’t Come Easy,” was released as a stand alone non-album track.
 The song was eventually released on Ringo Starr’s Greatest Hits album Blast from Your Past in 1975.
 The song was written by Ringo Starr and George Harrison.
 The song was a huge commercial success for Ringo Starr as it reached the number four position on the Billboard Hot 100 music charts in 1971.

 # 1 – Photograph

-From the start we knew which Ringo Starr song we were going to choose to come in at the number one spot on our top 10 Ringo Starr Songs list.
+From the start, we knew which Ringo Starr song we were going to choose to come in at the number one spot on our top 10 Ringo Starr Songs list.
 The great Ringo Starr track “Photograph,” was released on his spectacular Ringo album in 1973.
-The song “Photograph,” has become Ringo Starr’s signature song form his solo years.
+The song “Photograph,” has become Ringo Starr’s signature songs from his solo years.
 From a commercial standpoint, the song was also a huge success as it reached the number one spot on both the United States Billboard Hot 100 and Cash Box top 100 charts in 1973.